pauljonescodes/Rutgers-University-Notes/Philosophy/Theory of Knowledge.md

     out:
     1. The regress never ends, and justification chains go on endlessly.
 (Infinite regression.)
-    2. What makes you justified in believing $P$ is having justification to believe other things, and what makes you believe some of those is your justification to believe $P$.
+    2. What makes you justified in believing *P* is having justification to believe other things, and what makes you believe some of those is your justification to believe *P*.
         (Closed loop.)
     3. Eventually we get a proposition believed inappropriately.
         (Skepticism.)